“Look,” she said.

 At one end of the hollow space, a second door was visible, very similar to the one we’d used to climb into the tree: it was low-arched, wooden, with a large round doorknob.

 I crawled toward it, pushing some of the grass aside as I did.
 I took hold of the doorknob, turned it, and pushed the door open.
-Light spilling out from the hollow revealed a corridor marked by cage-like sconces containing darkened bulbs.
+Light spilling out from the hollow revealed a dark tunnel marked by cage-like sconces containing darkened bulbs.

 “Where are we?” asked Sailor.